Mary Boies

 Mary McInnis Boies (born Mary McInnis, formerly Schuman; born June 30, 1950) is an American attorney working as counsel to Boies Schiller Flexner LLP, where she specializes in antitrust and corporate commercial litigation.
-Mrs. Boies was a founding partner of the American law firm Boies & McInnis LLP.
+Boies was a founding partner of the American law firm Boies & McInnis LLP.
 The law firm, established in 1988, specialized in antitrust and corporate commercial litigation.

 Early life and education

 Boies was born Mary McInnis in Newton, New Jersey, the daughter of Sara Louise 'Sally' (née Bollinger) and Norman Kenneth McInnis Jr. She earned a Bachelor of Arts degree in history and English from the University of Washington and a Juris Doctor from the University of Washington School of Law.

 Career

 Boies began her legal career in 1975 when she won the annual fellowship to the staff of the United States Senate Committee on Commerce, Science, and Transportation.
 She worked on the early hearings relating to airline passenger and cargo deregulation.
 In 1977, she transferred to the White House Office and served as assistant director of the domestic policy staff with a portfolio of economic deregulation relating to the airline, trucking, and rail industries.
 During her tenure, the Airline Deregulation Act was enacted.

 In 1979, she became general counsel to the Civil Aeronautics Board.
 She oversaw a staff of 50 lawyers who managed the deregulation process leading to the final transfer of regulatory authority to the Departments of Justice (antitrust) State (international) and Transportation (certain consumer protection and other functions) under the Airline Deregulation Act of 1978.

 Upon Ronald Reagan’s inauguration as president in January 1981, she relocated to New York and worked at CBS, first in their law department and thereafter as vice president for corporate information.
 She departed CBS upon the birth of her second child in 1985 and opened a private law practice in New York that became Boies & McInnis LLP.
 She has been involved in securities, antitrust and general litigation involving airlines, computer companies, pharmaceutical manufacturers, and insurance companies.
 In 2012, as she reached retirement age, she wound up her law practice and joined Boies Schiller Flexner LLP as Counsel.

 Boies served two terms as a member of the board of directors of the Council on Foreign Relations 2010–2020 and chaired its Committee on Nominations and Governance.
 She continues as a life member of the Council on Foreign Relations.
 She serves on the board of directors of the Stimson Center.
 She served on the board of the MIT Center for International Studies and the Executive Committee and the Dean's Council of the Harvard Kennedy School.